7 Reasons to Leave your Monolith platform behind:

 The different components that make up a headless commerce architecture will typically be organized as in the diagram below.
 Each block in the diagram represents e-commerce functionality.
 A merchant can select the best-of-breed components that deliver the most value to their specific case, combining them together effectively to ensure they reach their business goals.

-The Important Steps Checklist
+7 Important Steps to an e-Commerce Migration Checklist

 Moving from a monolithic to a headless e-commerce platform will lead to big savings and incredible growth for your business.
 But making the move from any existing architecture to a new platform requires careful strategic planning.
+We’ve outlined the 7 main steps to keep in mind when planning your e-commerce replatform.

 Outline business objectives and goals, getting input from all stakeholding services.